anthemion-org/ogle/README.md

 # Ogle: Word-finding game for Windows

-This project is no longer being developed.
+_This project is no longer being developed.
 I have created a new and mostly better version that is playable [on the web](https://www.anthemion.org/play-ogle/)!
-You can see that project [here](https://github.com/anthemion-org/ogle-web).
+You can view that project [here](https://github.com/anthemion-org/ogle-web)._

 ## Overview